Army Chaplain Visits Historic Synagogue in Constanta, Romania

 Standing in front of the imperfection was a United States Army Rabbi, who seemed like he observed the city from a photo-negative perspective.
 The blemish, to him, appeared as the jewel of this tourist town.
 Chaplain (Col.) Shmuel Felzenberg, the V Corps Chaplain, was a shorter man with white hair that betrayed his age and decades of service to the Army.
 He looked at the crumbling structure in front of him with admiration.
 Presented before him were the aged and decaying remains of The Great Synagogue, the only Jewish place of worship to have existed in Constanta.
 The building was a witness to a once vibrant Jewish community.
 An older woman walking by testified to the contrast between the beautiful city and the sore spot as she responded to whether it would be ok for the Rabbi’s small group to enter the structure.

-“Of course,” she said in a matter-of-fact tone.
-“No one cares about that place,” said Chaplain (Col.) Shmuel Felzenberg.
+“Of course,” said Chaplain (Col.) Shmuel.
+“No one cares about that place.”

 The aged woman’s words could not have been more accurate.
 For all the beauty of the city, here stood a building that residents had forgotten.
 The roof was caved in, the walls crumbled, and plants and small animals now filled the center.
 The setting was something a Hollywood director would cherish in a war-torn movie scene as it spoke loudly to its rare audience “stay away.”
 Nevertheless, the Rabbi and his small group walked through an iron gate which seemed to restrain the Synagogue from the world, rather than keep the world out of the synagogue.
 Passing through the gate, the Rabbi’s eyes widened as he looked up to see the Star of David in stained glass.